CUTR-at-USF/gtfs-realtime-validator/ADDING_NEW_RULES.md

 For the below example, let's look at implementing a new rule that will make sure that each `vehicle.id` in a VehiclePositions feed is unique.
 If there are two VehiclePosition entities in a feed with the same `vehicle.id`, then the validator should log an error.

+If you want to take a look at a complete set of changes that implement this new rule before diving into the instructions, see [this commit on Github](https://github.com/CUTR-at-USF/gtfs-realtime-validator/commit/121173f5167cc0d460c3eb50b3582265470671c4).

 ### 1. Add the rule to `ValidationRules.java`

 Rules are declared in the [`ValidationRules.java` class](https://github.com/CUTR-at-USF/gtfs-realtime-validator/blob/master/src/main/java/edu/usf/cutr/gtfsrtvalidator/validation/ValidationRules.java).